How we use information about service users

 We have secure processes in place to protect all personal information including how we keep and delete it.
 After your last contact with us, we will keep your information for eight years.
 Sometimes, for example if the service has been paid for by another organisation, we may need to hold records on the whole service, including your personal data, for longer.

-Where is your information held?
+Where your information is held?

 We hold most information on our IT system which meets international security standards.
 We only hold your information in countries where you have the full protection of UK law or its European equivalent.
 Some information may be kept securely in a paper record format, but where possible we will transfer it to an electronic record and dispose of the paper version.